alexandermendes/supabase-migrate/README.md

 ## Usage

-This package publishes a command line script, which you can run like so:
+This package publishes a Node package and a command line script.

+## CLI

+To run the migration can be run from the command line:

 ```text
 npx supabase-migrate \